More cat-like reflexes than a Whiskas advert

 Now this is the ultimate in ‘making yourself big’.
 Click play and watch Tomasz turn himself into a human brick wall.
 It also looks exactly how you’d expect a cat to look if it fell off a ledge (start at 2:25).

-Two for the price of one on this clip: first up, Claudio Bravo does what we all secretly hope happens when a player takes a ‘Panenka’ penalty - namely, has enough time to get back up and save it.
-Even though it’s not the quickest of penalties, this demonstrates some stunning reflexes.
-The second, from Gregory Coupet of Lyon, is an astonishing double save - arcing back to tip a lob onto the crossbar, before reacting quickly to save the followup.
+This is a truly astonishing double save - arcing back to tip a lob onto the crossbar, before reacting quickly to save the followup.
 You must feel invincible after a making a save like that.
-Sadly, that will be a feeling we will never experience (start at 1:00).
+Sadly, that will be a feeling we will never experience.

 Probably the third best ever after Banks and Seaman, this legendary save happened in the famous Sunderland v Leeds FA Cup Final in 1973.
 The first save is great, the second is extraordinary.
 So convinced were they that a goal was certain that both commentators - David Coleman on the BBC and Brian Moore on ITV - both called it as a goal, before having to hastily retract when Montgomery intervened.
 Astonishing stuff.